 5.4 Education Officer

-5.4.1 To co-ordinate all ECB training courses and examinations for umpires and scorers within the county.
+5.4.1 To co-ordinate all ECB training courses and examinations for umpires within the county.

 5.4.2 To ensure all relevant information is passed on to tutors and assessors within the Association.